dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms.md

 ### Creational structure of template-driven Forms:

+To use reactive forms first the ReactiveFormsModule has to be imported into the component.

 Reactive forms ship the responsibility for creating the form model to the component class.

 **Component Class**